direct to content

 Sinking

-After this, they were detected by the Japanese and one of the destroyers closed in.
+After this, they were detected by the Japanese and one of the destroyers closed in and opened fire.
 Following a short exchange of fire the submarine had been heavily damaged and the commander decided there was no hope for escape.
 The vessel was scuttled and the crew ended up in the water.
 Throughout the night, Uranami dropped depth charges in order to keep sharks away, and was able to rescue 32 survivors the following morning.
 Seven men, including the commander, were never found.
-It is possible that the six crew men were stuck in the engine room when the submarine went down.
+The commander had entered the water without a life vest and it is possible that the six crew men were stuck in the engine room when the submarine went down.

 Description